 Conclusion

-There’s a Montana for every kind of traveler — the urbanish hum of Missoula, the polished resort glow of Whitefish, the working-cattle reality of Augusta, the time-warp wooden boardwalks of Virginia City, the snowmobile-and-grizzly outpost of Cooke City.
+There’s a Montana for every kind of traveler — the urbanish hum of Missoula, the polished resort glow of Whitefish, the working-cattle reality of Augusta, the time-warp wooden boardwalks of Virginia City, the snowmobile-and-grizzly outpost of Cooke City, the substantial paleoindian-site-and-Henry-Kaiser-cement-plant heritage of Montana City, the 130-year railroad-and-huckleberry character of Trout Creek.
 This list won’t tell you which one is right for you, but it’ll show you the full scope of choices.

 Bookmark this page — it’s updated as new census data is released and as I publish detailed guides for each town.
 If there’s a Montana town you want covered in depth, drop the name in the comments and I’ll move it up the list.